Axiom reveals the private crew paying an estimated $55 million each for trip to ISS

 Last year, NASA said it would attach a private room to rent onto the ISS, provided by Axiom.

-Discuss: Axiom reveals the private crew paying $55 million each for trip to ISS
+Discuss: Axiom reveals private crew paying $55 million each for a trip to ISS

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.